What does ‘GDPR’ stand for?

 UK organisations therefore have at least two data protection laws to adhere to:

-• The DPA 2018 and UK GDPR, and the EU GDPR if they offer goods and services to, or monitor the behaviour of, EU residents.
+- The DPA 2018 and UK GDPR, and the EU GDPR if they process domestic and EU personal data, and offer goods and services to, or monitor the behaviour of, people in the EU.

 If you are a UK organisation bound by the EU GDPR, you may need to: